portsoc/hangman-in-branches/README.md

 ## Objectives

+We will begin this branch by first serving the website using a basic Express server.
-We will be mainly fixing issues and making some of the enhancements left open in the previous branch.
+But our main focus will be on fixing the issues that were left open in the previous branch.

 ## Implementation